Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Introduction

-The colouring theorem, as the name suggests, is not limited to binary categories (thinned and observed).
-Indeed, it is can be employed to derive the joint density of any number of point processes based on categorical markings of a base process.
-This provides a powerful tool to construct multitype point processes with interesting dependence structure while retaining a tractable density.
-We use this result to provide a multitype extension of the SGCP along with the appropriate inference scheme that preserves the advantages of the original model.
-It does not involve the discretization or truncation approximations that are common to similar methods; the inference is exact up to Monte Carlo error.
-We use this model to conduct inference on real data consisting on the position two species of tress in a forest.
-The emphasis is put on intertype dependence modelling with Bayesian uncertainty quantification.
+Other comparable models based on latent random measures include the Poisson-gamma model of \citet{wolpert1998poisson} which has been extended to multitype modeling in \citet{kang2014bayesian}.
+The other notable example is the method of \citet{kottas2007bayesian} in which the intensity measure is described by a scaled Dirichlet process mixture.
+This one has, hitherto, not been generalized to joint modeling of point patterns.
+Both methods include partial sum approximations of infinite mixtures.
+In contrast, our multitype adaptation of the SGCP preserves the advantages of the unitype version: it is exact up to Monte Carlo error.
 In the next section, we start by reviewing some basic notions of point process distribution theory.
 We describe and justify the type of dominating measure we shall use throughout as it will be necessary to discuss point processes in general spaces.